openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 pytest tests_compatibility/
 ```

-By default, tests are being run on the CPU plugin.
-If you want to run them on another plugin,
+By default, tests are run on the CPU plugin.
+If you want to run them on a different plugin,
 you need to specify this environment variable:
 ```
 export TEST_DEVICE=GPU